docs/svelte/01-introduction/01-overview.md # Svelte Overview Svelte is a UI framework that compiles components into optimized JavaScript. Use it for anything from standalone components to full stack apps with SvelteKit. ```svelte ``` For beginners, start with the [interactive tutorial](/tutorial). T

 in template: {$effect.tracking()}

-``` ### `$effect.root` Creates a non-tracked scope without auto-cleanup: ```js const destroy = $effect.root(() => { $effect(() => { // setup }); return () => { // cleanup }; }); // later... destroy(); ``` ## Best Practices Avoid using `$effect` for state synchronization.
+``` ### `$effect.root` Creates a non-tracked scope without auto-cleanup: ```js const destroy = $effect.root(() => { $effect(() => { // setup }); return () => { // cleanup }; }); // later... destroy(); ``` ## When Not To Use `$effect` Avoid using for state synchronization.
 Instead of: ```svelte ``` Use `$derived`: ```svelte ``` For linked values, use function bindings instead of effects: ```svelte ``` ## docs/svelte/02-runes/05-$props.md # $props in Svelte 5 The `$props` rune defines component inputs. ## Basic Usage ```svelte ``` ```svelte

 this component is {adjective}